 MALF section deals with malfunctions and what to do if the vent, pressure, oxygen and water alarm tones sounded or the pump falls silent, and what should happen if the cooling or voice communication failed.

-The cuff checklist comes with either a wooden or aluminum clear topped display case for storage, wide enough to display opened pages.
+The cuff checklist comes with an aluminum clear topped display case for storage, wide enough to display opened pages.